What Is a Flex Loan and Should You Consider One?

 Loans come in two forms: secured and unsecured.
 Secured loans involve collateral, typically in the form of what you’re buying.
 For example, if you take out a car loan, the car itself acts as your collateral: If you stop making payments, the lender can repossess your car.
 A mortgage loan works similarly, with your house acting as collateral.
 You risk foreclosure if you cease making payments.

-Secured loans are generally for a fixed amount of money and are repaid over a set period, such as five or seven years.
+Secured loans are generally for a fixed amount of money and are repaid over a set period, such as five or seven years for a car loan.
 At the end of that period, once you have paid the principal and interest you agreed to, you are free from any further obligation.
 The terms of the loan have been satisfied, and the lender will not lend you any more money — unless you apply for an entirely new loan.

 Unsecured loans, on the other hand, are not guaranteed by collateral.
 Flex loans fall into this category.